Stocks guarded ahead of U.S. inflation test

 That led the market to push out the likely timing and pace of tightening not just there, but in Europe and the United States too.
 Fed Funds now have a rate rise fully priced by September 2022, instead of July, a second not until February 2023 instead of December 2022.

-Yields on 10-year Treasuries dived 10 basis points last week and were last up 2.4 bps at 1.48%.
+Yields on 10-year Treasuries dived 10 basis points last week and were last up 2.6 bps at 1.481%.
+European bond markets were calmer too after last week's roller-coaster ride with Germany's 10-year yields up 1.8 bps at -0.262%.

 The drop took a little steam out of the dollar, which had hit a more than one-year high after the payrolls data.
-The dollar index was up 0.1% at 94.359 , down from a top of 94.634 hit on Friday.
+The dollar index was little changed at 94.252 , down from a top of 94.634 hit on Friday.

-The retreat in bond yields was a boon for gold, which offers no fixed return, and lifted it to as high as $1,821.26 an ounce on Monday.
+The retreat in bond yields was a boon for gold, which offers no fixed return, and lifted it to as high as $1,821.26 an ounce on Monday before turning flat on the day.

+Cryptocurrencies, which like gold pay no coupon and are seen as a possible hedge against inflation, saw ether hit a fresh record peak and bitcoin jumping to a three-week high. read more

-Oil prices firmed after the passage of the U.S. infrastructure bill supported the outlook for energy demand, while Saudi Arabia's state-owned producer Aramco raised the official selling price for its crude. read more
+Oil prices firmed as the passage of the U.S. infrastructure bill and China's export growth supported the outlook for energy demand, while Saudi Arabia's state-owned producer Aramco raised the official selling price for its crude. read more

 Our Standards: The Thomson Reuters Trust Principles.